 The in-class portion of the class will consist partly of lecture on software engineering topics and partly on student-led discussions of review topics.
-You will be responsible for leading a discussion on at least one, and probably two, review topics.

-In addition to regularly attending classes, you should be prepared to spend a minimum of six hours a week working on the semester project and completing homework assignments.
+In addition to regularly attending classes, you should be prepared to spend a minimum of six hours a week working on the semester project.
+While you will have some in-class time to work on projects, you will need to budget time for daily scrum meetings in addition to your usual load.